Skip to Main Content

 3. Online Overviews: Begin reading online.
 Some common web sources like Wikipedia (a type of encyclopedia), online news articles, or the websites of groups or organizations that are interested in your topic are often written for general audiences so they'll include some context, define terms, and link to other useful sources of information on your topic.

-4. Factual Reference Works: You can get reliable information on your topic by using the Libraries' reference databases, which are online collections of reference works like encyclopedias, dictionaries, and handbooks.
-Search for reference works in the library catalog, check out our Encyclopedias Research Guide, or search for a specific reference database like CREDO Reference or Oxford Reference on our Databases A-Z list.
-The bibliographies (the lists of references or works cited) in these sources can serve as excellent starting points for deeper research, since they include citations for more detailed, authoritative, and academic books and articles.
+4. Factual Reference Works: You can get (more academic or discipline-specific factual information on your topic by using the Libraries' reference databases, which are online collections of reference works (things like encyclopedias, dictionaries, and handbooks).
+Search for a specific reference database like CREDO Reference or Oxford Reference on our Databases A-Z list, or you can search in the library catalog for your topic plus a term like "encyclopedia" to see what reference works are available.
+Entries in reference works should include bibliographies (lists of references or works cited) that can serve as excellent starting points for deeper research, since these bibliographies include citations for more detailed academic books and articles on your topic.

 Your Research Question